 The Advanced MRI Section (AMRI) in the Intramural Research Program of the National Institute of Neurological Disorders and Stroke at the National Institutes of Health (NIH) in Bethesda, Maryland is seeking postbaccalaureate fellow candidates for its all-night EEG-fMRI sleep study.
 The fellow will assist with everything from participant scheduling to data collection and analysis.
 Candidates must be willing and able to work night shifts and in the MRI environment.
-The start date will be no later than 7 June 2021.
+The start date is flexible.

 In addition to developing unique methods for white matter imaging, ultra-low and ultra-high field imaging, and perfusion imaging, the Section is interested in studying the brain with fMRI during sleep.
 This encompasses the characterization of both neuronal and autonomic activity changes across the full range of arousal states during overnight sleep.
 After a successful pilot study, AMRI recently started a main study that is currently in full swing.
 Early analysis of the pilot data has revealed novel interactions between autonomic and neural activity that will be further investigated with advanced analysis techniques.
 It is anticipated that further development of analysis approaches will be important for proper analysis and interpretation of the data.